3 batches of Banana Boat sunscreen sprays recalled due to traces of cancer-causing chemical - NewsBreak

 3 batches of Banana Boat sunscreen sprays recalled due to traces of cancer-causing chemical

 Benzene is a human carcinogen that can lead to leukemia, blood cancer in bone marrow, and other blood disorders.
-People typically are exposed to the chemical in their environment through skin contact, inhalation, or ingestion.Ticket holder wins $1.28B Mega Millions jackpot; Floridians among big winners
+People typically are exposed to the chemical in their environment through skin contact, inhalation, or ingestion.Ticket holder wins $1.28B Mega Millions jackpot

 The chemical is not an ingredient in the sunscreen spray, but the FDA said that “unexpected levels of benzene” came out of the spray bottles’ propellant.